On-base plus slugging: Adjusted OPS (OPS+)

-where *lgOBP is the park adjusted OBP of the league (not counting pitchers hitting) and *lgSLG is the park adjusted SLG of the league.
+where *lgOBP is the park-adjusted OBP of the league and *lgSLG is the park-adjusted SLG of the league.

 A common misconception is that OPS+ closely matches the ratio of a player's OPS to that of their league.
-In fact, due to the additive nature of the two components in OPS+, a player with an OBP and SLG both 50% better than league average in those metrics will have an OPS+ of 200 (twice the league average OPS+) while still having an OPS that is only 50% better than the average OPS of the league.
-It would be a better (although not exact) approximation to say that a player with an OPS+ of 150 produces 50% more runs, in a given set of plate appearances, as a player with an OPS+ of 100 (though see clarification above, under "History").
+In fact, due to the additive nature of the two components in OPS+, a player with an OBP and SLG both 50% better than the league average in those metrics will have an OPS+ of 200 (twice the league average OPS+) while still having an OPS that is only 50% better than the average OPS of the league.
+It would be a better (although not exact) approximation to say that a player with an OPS+ of 150 produces 50% more runs, in a given set of plate appearances than a player with an OPS+ of 100 (though see clarification above, under "History").

 Leaders in OPS+

-Through the end of the 2019 season, the career top twenty leaders in OPS+ (minimum 3,000 plate appearances) were:
+Through the end of the 2025 season, the career top twenty leaders in OPS+ (minimum 3,000 plate appearances) were: